JamesRunnalls/datalakes-eric/README.md

 # Connection between Datalakes and ERIC

-Python bridge between Datalakes and ERIC
+Facilitating the transfer of Datalakes datasets to ERIC